-The input-shape incompatibility has, to our knowledge, never been addressed in the literature.
-However, several approaches tried to tackle the accuracy-drop issue.
-In \cite{SingleChannelMismatch} and \cite{MultipleChannelTrasnferLearning}, the models are pre-trained on the MASS dataset and finetuned on the SleepEDF dataset.
-Finetuning increases the performance reached in a supervised learning setting by 3 to 5 points.
-In \cite{KLPersonalization}, the model is pre-trained on MASS and finetuned on the first night from a subject from SleepEDF and evaluated on the second night.
-Strong regularization is used to avoid overfitting, the finetuning increase performances by 6 points, and the finetuned model is only one point below the supervised learning model.
-In \cite{Optimal_transport_chambon}, the observations from the source and target dataset are aligned to correct the shift between the datasets.
-This method does not require labels from the target dataset but the balanced accuracy on the target dataset is 10 points below the supervised baseline.
-This method tries to reduce the distribution shift between the source and target dataset.
-However, all these methods are using a part of the target dataset for training.
-This does not remove the high fixed-cost of having to retrain and adapt the model for a specific target dataset.
-This fixed-cost is not affordable for sleep clinics as they require technical skills and systems that most do not have access to.
+To our knowledge, the input-shape incompatibility has never been addressed in the literature; however, several approaches have been used to try to tackle the accuracy-drop issue.
+In \cite{SingleChannelMismatch} and \cite{MultipleChannelTrasnferLearning}, the models were pre-trained on the Montreal archive of sleep studies (MASS) dataset and finetuned on the Sleep-EDF dataset; finetuning increases the performance reached in a supervised learning setting by 3 to 5 points.
+Similarly, in \cite{KLPersonalization}, the model was pre-trained on MASS, finetuned on the first night from a subject from Sleep-EDF and evaluated on the second night; finetuning increased performances by 6 points, and the finetuned model was only one point below the supervised learning model.
+The authors used strong regularization to avoid overfitting.
+In \cite{Optimal_transport_chambon}, the authors aligned the observations from the source and target dataset to reduce the distribution shift between them.
+This method does not require labels from the target dataset, but the balanced accuracy is 10 points below the supervised baseline.
+However, all these methods use part of the target dataset for training, which does not remove the high fixed cost of retraining and adapting the model for a specific target dataset.
+Hence, they remain unaffordable for most sleep clinics.

-In this publication, we design an approach that aims to be used out of the box on unseen data by sleep clinics.
-We first tackle the input-shape incompatibility.
-We introduce RobustSleepNet, a deep learning model able to handle any PSG montage, hence any input-shape.
+In this study, we aimed to design an approach that can be used out of the box on unseen data in sleep clinics.
+We first tackle the input-shape incompatibility by introducing the RobustSleepNet, a deep learning model that can handle any PSG montage, thus any input shape.
 This input-invariance property allows us to tackle the second issue: the accuracy-drop on unseen data.
-We greedily address this issue by training our model on a large corpus of 8 datasets with strong inputs sensors and demographics variability to increase the generalization capacity of the model.
+We greedily address this issue by training our model on a large corpus of eight datasets with substantial input sensors and demographic variability to increase the generalization capacity of the model.